Women’s leadership, a major competitive advantage

 - Teamwork

-Additionally, women tend to be more concerned about diversity and equity in business structures, which results in a healthier and more pleasant work environment committed to collective goals.
+In addition, women tend to be more concerned with diversity and equity within organisational structures, which results in a healthier work environment that is more committed to collective goals.

 Management skills are not innate.
 They can be learned